girobusan/latid/README.md

 2. [Command line operation](docs/en/cli.md)
 2. [Working with GUI](docs/en/gui.md)

+## When the "beta" status will end

+There are goals, which must be achieved before removing "beta" status:

+1. Finalization of block editor interface design
+2. Stabilisation of latid server API (which is not stable now)

 ## Disclaimer

 I'm not a real programmer, so the code is, probably, awful.
 There are some known problems, including, but not limited to: